indra-prasetya/angular-laravel/README.md

 # Laravel and AngularJS boilerplate with auth

 ## What is this??
-This is a boilerplate for AngularJS application with Laravel 5 backend API, that already have working authentification using jwtauth and simple CRUD.
+This is a boilerplate for AngularJS application with Laravel 5 backend API, that already have working authentification using jwtauth and simple Post CRUD.

 ## Installation
 1. composer install --prefer-dist